 3. SANCTIFICATION All life is sustained by the Holy Spirit.
 It is the Spirit within us which prays and helps us to do the will of the Father.
 That is why we must pray each morning for the Holy Spirit, who is the love of our souls to teach, direct and show us what to do and then to give us the grace to do it.

 4. THE HOLY CATHOLIC & APOSTOLIC CHURCH.
 The Church is Christ's body in this world.
 The Church's birthday is often said to be at Pentecost when the Holy Spirit, promised by Christ, was poured out apon those disciples who had waited in Jerusalem for this and to those who were baptised after hearing Peter preach to them.
-From the preaching and missionary endeavours as outlined in Acts and in the Pastoral letters there emerged a ministry that is often called apostolic and episcopal.
-The four Ecumenical councils held in the fourth and fifth centuries safeguarded the Catholic Fath against heresies..
+From the preaching and missionary endeavours as outlined in Acts and in the Pastoral letters there emerged over time towards the end of the first century a ministry that is often called apostolic and episcopal.
+The four Ecumenical councils held in the fourth and fifth centuries safeguarded the Catholic Faith against heresies..
 That teaching is what we recite in the Creed.

 5. THE COMMUNION OF SAINTS Once we have been baptized we are a saint in the making. and our pilgrimage here on earth should be a journey towards perfection to fit us for heaven.
 However when we usually think of the communion of saints our thoughts go to those already in heaven who have fought the good fight here on earth and who now with the angels glorify God unceasingly with their praises.
 Our prayer is that we shall join them one day to enjoy the beatific vision for ever.

-6. THE FORGIVENESS OF SINS Christ died that we might be forgiven of our sins.
-Indeed He died for the sin of mankind.
+6. THE FORGIVENESS OF SINS Christ died that we might be forgiven of our sins., knowing we are made righteous through Him..
 This means that we can now approach the mercy seat of God to seek His forgiveness for the sins we truly confess and repent of.
 It is an examination we should undertake at the end of each day, and we should never go to sleep without a prayer of contrition when we tell God how sorry we are of our sins, especially against Him.
-Ideally we should also use the Sacrament of Penance or Reconcilation regularly to be assured of God's forgiveness and to be helped in our spiritual journey.
+Ideally we should also use the Sacrament of Penance or Reconciliation regularly to be helped in our spiritual journey.
 Forgiveness of sins also involves forgiving others of their sins against us.
 "How often must I forgive my brother?
 "Until seventy times seven ."
 It has been said that forgiveness is the heart of the Gospel.